glassyass/testing/content/portfolio/INDUST4.md

 # preview details
 title:
 date: 2023-08-10T20:18:01+03:00
-category: Action-Sports
+category: Industrial
-category_slug: Action-Sports
+category_slug: Industrial
-image: images/Kickflip.jpg
+image: images/0V0A9733.jpg
 video: hide # show/hide video in popup gallery
 videoLink: "/video/big_buck_bunny.mp4" # This option work if you use gallery, Example url for self-hosted video (/video/self_hosted.mp4).
 YouTube or Vimeo is support link.
 contentPopup: hide # show/hide content in popup gallery.
 This option work if you use gallery.